segmentio/segment-docs/src/connections/sources/source-functions.md

 Start by copying the webhook URL from the sidebar or "Auto-fill via webhook" dialog to your upstream tool or service to receive payloads with which you can use to test your function code.

-We begin automatically listening to your webhook URL for any events which are triggered.
+We begin automatically listening to your webhook URL for any JSON events (ie. `Content-Type: application/json`) which are triggered.

 Click `Run` to test the event against your function code.